Mylavaram

 Mylavaram is a town and suburb of Vijayawada in the NTR district of the Indian state of Andhra Pradesh.
 It is located in Mylavaram mandal of Vijayawada revenue division.
 Mylavaram town has higher literacy rate compared to Andhra Pradesh.
-In 2011, literacy rate of Mylavaram village was 69% compared to 67.02% of Andhra Pradesh.
+In 2011, literacy rate of Mylavaram was 69% compared to 67.02% of Andhra Pradesh.

 Mylavaram Mandal serves as one of the neighboring mandals to Telangana State, sharing its borders.
 The town is traversed by the National Highway NH-30, formerly known as NH-221.
 Within Mylavaram town, notable residential areas include Tarakarama Nagar (Devuni Cheruvu), Bandhagar, Ramakrishna Colony, Balayogi Nagar, Santhi Nagar, NSP Colony, Chandra Babu Nagar, Old town, and Pura Gutta Colony.